CFD-GO/TCLB/README.md

 ### Supported architectures
 This code is designed to run on **Linux**.
 We strongly recommend using Linux for compilation, computation and postprocessing.

 Nevertheless, TCLB can be compiled on Windows (CPU only), using the [Windows Subsystem for Linux](https://pl.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 It also can be compiled on MacOS (also CPU only).
-Both Debian and Red Hat based linux distributions are supported by the `install.sh` script described below, as is MacOS (with `brew` package manager).
+Both Debian and Red Hat based Linux distributions are supported by the `install.sh` script described below, as is MacOS (with `brew` package manager).

 ### Dependencies

 For the code to compile and work you'll need a few things:
 - [R](https://www.r-project.org/) and some R packages ([optparse](https://cran.r-project.org/package=optparse), [numbers](https://cran.r-project.org/package=numbers), [rtemplate](https://github.com/llaniewski/rtemplate), [gvector](https://github.com/llaniewski/gvector), [polyAlgebra](https://github.com/llaniewski/polyAlgebra))
 - [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface).
 We recommend [OpenMPI](http://www.open-mpi.org/)
-- If you want to use your GPU, you'll need [nVidia CUDA](https://developer.nvidia.com/cuda-zone)
+- To use your GPU, you'll need [nVidia CUDA](https://developer.nvidia.com/cuda-zone)
+- To integrate TCLB with R, you'll need R package [rinside](https://github.com/eddelbuettel/rinside)
-- If you want to integrate TCLB with Python, you'll need [python](https://www.python.org/), [numpy](http://www.numpy.org/) with headers and stuff
+- To integrate TCLB with Python, you'll need [python](https://www.python.org/), [numpy](http://www.numpy.org/) with libraries and headers
-- If you want to develop a model using Python, you'll need [python](https://www.python.org/), [sympy](http://www.sympy.org/) and R package: [rPython](https://cran.r-project.org/package=rPython)
+- To develop a model using Python, you'll need [python](https://www.python.org/), [sympy](http://www.sympy.org/) and R package: [rPython](https://cran.r-project.org/package=rPython)

-You can install many of these with the provided `tools/install.sh` script (note it requires sudo):
+You can install many of these with the provided `tools/install.sh` script (note that this requires sudo):
 ```bash
 sudo tools/install.sh essentials   # Installs essential system packages needed by TCLB
 sudo tools/install.sh r            # Installs R